 Williams, who is still an amateur, played in the 2011 and 2012 New York State Open at Bethpage State Park - Black Course.
 In 2012, he also qualified for 110th Met Amateur Championship as well as the United States Mid-Amateur Championship at Conway Farms Golf Club in Lake Forest, Illinois.

 Williams graduated in December 2007 with a Bachelor's Degree in Business Management (Sport Management Minor).
-He now works full-time in the Farmingdale State Athletics Department as the Sports Information Director and is also in charge of Sponsorships for the athletic department.
+He received his Master's Degree in Sport Management from SUNY Cortland.
+Williams now works full-time in the Farmingdale State Athletics Department as the Assistant Athletic Director and Sports Information Director.